Prof. Matthew McDowell's Lab

 Vision

-Our research goal is to understand how materials behave and transform in real-life environments within energy and electronic devices, which will enable us to engineer improved materials for new technologies.
+Our research goal is to understand how materials behave and transform in real-life environments within energy storage devices, which will enable us to engineer improved materials for better performance.

 The importance of observing dynamic processes

-In energy and electronic devices, mass/electron transport, high temperatures, and reactive environments are the norm.
+In energy storage devices, mass/electron transport, high temperatures, and reactive environments are the norm.
 Materials in these systems are not static; instead, they often change, transform, or degrade in response to these operating conditions.

 Our research group focuses on using in situ experimental techniques to probe materials transformations under realistic conditions, and we seek to understand how these changes influence properties.
 These fundamental scientific advances guide the engineering of materials for breakthrough new devices.